-Sherlock: A Scandal in Belgravia (BBC 3 on Freeview7/Freesat10 also Sky115/Virgin106 at 7.00pm – repeat of episode 1 first shown on Sunday, January 1) What a wonderful way to celebrate the New Year!
+Sherlock: A Scandal in Belgravia (BBC 1 at 8.10pm) What a wonderful way to celebrate the New Year!
 This was a huge ratings and critical success for the BBC last year and by all accounts the next three episodes are up to the same standard.
 It works, I think, because in precisely the same way that Granada ensured the accuracy of period detail and plotting with the Brett series, writers/creators Steven Moffat and Mark Gatiss have ensured that Holmes fits perfectly into this era.
 This is good stuff.

 I will write an overall review of the series when the last episode—The Reichenbach Fall—has been shown; and I will tie it in with a review of A Game of Shadows.

 Sherlock Holmes, 2009 (Sky Christmas on Sky 303/Virgin403 at 7.40am and 12.15am) While Robert Downey Jnr gives us a Holmes we have never really seen before (and I won’t complain about that) I still think this film is let down by a lousy plot, gorgonzola script and an awful lot of hamming-it-up from a cast who should know better.
 Guy Ritchie doesn’t seem to have understood that Holmes is a ‘thinking machine’ first and foremost.